 Detail | Tip |

-Prepare Your Zucchini | Follow the preparation method in my chocolate zucchini muffins recipe to properly prepare your zucchini.
+Prepare Your Zucchini | Follow the preparation method in the recipe instructions to properly drain your zucchini.
 This step is crucial to avoid soggy muffins. |

 Hide Your Zucchini | No, I’m not talking about tucking it under your bed.
 One trick to keep picky eaters in the dark (hey, don’t judge a homesteading Mamma) is to puree the zucchini up in the blender until all those little flecks of green are undetectable to the picky eater’s eye. |